nixos-rocm/nixos-rocm/README.md

 ## Hardware support

-So far, this has only been tested with a Radeon Vega Frontier Edition.
+So far, this has only been tested with a Radeon Vega Frontier Edition and an RX 580.
 Other cards supported by the upstream ROCm should also work, but have not been tested.
+Please let us know if we can expand the list of expected-to-work hardware!